gbmcarlos/bunq-test/README.md

 ## Tech actions

+* Project set up
-* Set up docker container with Apache and PHP
+    * Docker coontainer with Apache and PHP
-* Install Silex application as a docker volume
+    * Silex application as a docker volume
+    * Script to link thee application and database containers depending on environment
 * Define database schema
+    * User table: ID (unique key, aut-increment, not null), username (unique, not null), createdAt (dateTime, not null)
+    * Chat table: ID (unique key, aut-increment, not null), user1Id (foreign key), user2Id (foreign key), createdAt (dateTime not null)
+        * a user can have many chats (one-to-many), but a chat always have 2 users (one-to-two?)(we are not doing group chats)
+    * Message table: ID (unique key, aut-increment, not null), chatId (foreign key), createdAt (dateTime not null)
 * Implement endpoints to:
     * Check if user exists by username
     * Create new user with username